 Many students dream of pursuing higher education and attending their dream school.
 In most cases, an aspiring college student’s dream school will be a top-ranked university, meaning they’ll need to work significantly harder and improve their GPA/test by wider margins to gain admission.

 Fortunately, 65% of colleges admit more students than they reject, and 94% of applicants get into one of their top three schools.
 However, many students fail to attend their dream school because of financial difficulties, less-than-satisfactory ACT or SAT scores, or subpar grade point averages.
-With a relatively high likelihood of being waitlisted or rejected, students should utilize all available resources to gain admission to their top-choice school, such as the admissions calculator by CollegeData.
+With a relatively high likelihood of being waitlisted or rejected, except by colleges that accept low GPAs, students should utilize all available resources to gain admission to their top-choice school, such as the admissions calculator by CollegeData.

 Don’t miss out on your opportunity to improve your college admission chances.
 Take your fate into your own hands by utilizing a college admission calculator that yields many benefits, including the following.